haf/MassTransit-AzureServiceBus/README.md

 ### Thoughts on encryption

-We can use the encrypting serializer.
+We can use the encrypting serializer, like what is displsyed in `PreSharedKeyEncryptedMessageSerializer` in MT.
+We'll set keys as we set endpoint names, using configuration management.